The selection function of the Gaia DR3 open cluster census: Training and validation of selection-function models

-In this section, we outline the training and validation of our main selection function model.
+In this section, we outline the training and validation of our main selection-function model.
 We investigated a number of potential models and frameworks, aiming to create a method that could be easily replicated in future works for future cluster catalogues.

-In Paper I, we parameterised our cluster selection function based on a number of cluster parameters, including their mass, distance, extinction, and age.
-For this work, we settled on a somewhat different, `split' approach: our selection function is instead parameterised on the true number of member stars of a cluster in \emph{Gaia} data, $n_*$, which we explore in this section.
-This provides two advantages: firstly, the number of stars visible in \emph{Gaia} data for a cluster is more interpretable, particularly when trying to understand the limitations of one cluster detection method over another; secondly, when the number of stars in a cluster is already known (such as for a cluster that appears in one catalogue but not another), then the selection function of one catalogue could be compared easily against another -- and without requiring difficult to determine parameters such as a cluster's mass to be calculated.
+In Paper I, we parameterised our cluster-selection function based on a number of cluster parameters, including their mass, distance, extinction, and age.
+For this work, we settled on a somewhat different, `split' approach; our selection function is instead parameterised on the true number of member stars of a cluster in \emph{Gaia} data, $n_*$, which we explore in this section.
+This provides two advantages: firstly, the number of stars visible in \emph{Gaia} data for a cluster is more interpretable, particularly when trying to understand the limitations of one cluster-detection method over another; second, when the number of stars in a cluster is already known (such as for a cluster that appears in one catalogue but not another), the selection function of one catalogue could easily be compared to another -- without requiring difficult-to-determine parameters such as a cluster's mass.

 In this section, we discuss how we created our $n_*$-based selection function, in addition to choosing additional parameters to add to our selection function to improve its accuracy, given that there is not a perfect correspondence between $n_*$ and how well a cluster is recovered by HR23's pipeline (Fig.~\ref{fig:results_n_stars}).
 When $n_*$ is not known, a cluster can be simulated based on its parameters to derive it (see Sect.~\ref{sec:methods}); we also provide a model to convert cluster parameters to $n_*$ in Sect.~\ref{sec:nstar-predictor}, for science cases where simulating clusters would be too time-consuming or impractical.